Discrete Logarithm

 u + x·w ≡ H(m)·s⁻¹ + x·r·s⁻¹ ≡ s⁻¹·(H(m) + x·r) ≡ s⁻¹·s·k ≡ k (mod n)

-Note that DSA is also more efficient than ElGamal signatures:
+DSA is more efficient than ElGamal signatures as:

-- DSA uses smaller exponents that ElGamal and still provide the same security.
-It works with a group with prime order which in general provides the same security as one bigger group with non-prime order (as for ElGamal).
+- It uses smaller exponents and still provides the same security.
+It works with a group with prime order which in general provides the same security as one bigger group with non-prime order (see Pohlig-Hellman attack).

 r